Peterhead Bay: Piracy

 During the 17th and 18th centuries, both shipping in the harbour and the town of Peterhead itself, were prone to attacks by pirates.

-At the beginning of King William's War in 1688, a French privateer of 24 guns, opened fire on the harbour and town, causing considerable damage to the town and harbour, including blowing up the pocket off of a woman from her side, while she was standing in her own shop door.
+At the beginning of King William's War in 1688, a French privateer of 24 guns, opened fire on the harbour and town, causing considerable damage to the town and harbour, including blowing off the pocket of a woman from her side, while she was standing in her own shop door.
 The privateer plundered the town of sheep and cattle.
-A lack of gunpowder in the town at the time, meant that only two cannon in the fort were loaded to ensure the privateer didn't land in the town.
+A lack of gunpowder in the town at the time, meant that only two cannon in the fort were loaded to ensure the privateer did not land in the town.

 Later a privateer followed a vessel belonging to Borrowstouness (Bo'ness), which had to run to shore in the bay.
-After being assisted by the people of Peterhead by using small arms fire, the privateer was forced to retire.
-A similar incident occurred later, when an English ship from the Virginia (Virginia) was chased into the harbour, and the towns people and the fort batteries were utilized to force it to retire.
+After being assisted by the people of Peterhead by using small arms fire, the privateer was forced to withdraw.
+A similar incident occurred later, when an English ship from the Virginia (Virginia) was chased into the harbour, and the towns people and the fort batteries were utilised to force it to withdraw.
 A later attack occurred when two privateers, shott [lowered] their longboats with an intent to sack the town, but the fort's 18-pounders were used to drive them off.
 A Leith ship heading to Norway took refuge in the bay, when another privateer attacked them.
 The 18-pounders were used so effectively, that the privateer had to tack to escape.
 McKenzie, the master of a ship from Inverness, was chased by a privateer into the North Bay when the 18-pounders were again brought into use to drive the privateer about.